Are you thinking about raising chickens?

 Find Our #1 Choice Here On Amazon: Manna Pro Fresh Flakes

-You should also avoid things like sand and cat litter for young chicks as it produces too much dust and can be harmful to the health of your birds.
+You should also avoid things like sand and cat litter for young chicks as it produces too much dust and can harm your birds’ health.

 3. Nesting Boxes